Project Materials

 Abstract

 The researcher collected data using questionnaires as the instrument.
-This y used a descriptive survey research approach.
+This study used a descriptive survey research approach.
 The survey included 133 respondents who were principals, teachers, senior staff, and senior staff men.
 The acquired data was organized into tables and evaluated using simple percentages and frequencies.

 chapter One